 Sleep Habits for Weekends

 - Pace yourself.
-Set a bedtime that will give you at least 7 hours of sleep.
+Set a bedtime that will give you at least 7 hours of deep rest.
 If you’re planning to sleep longer, add on a half hour at a time to find a schedule that recharges you without disrupting your sleep on weekdays.

 - Skip snooze.
 Planning ahead the night before beats hitting the snooze button in the morning.
 Fragmented sleep usually leaves you feeling drowsier and more disoriented.